jachappell/jachappell/README.md

 * <a href="https://www.drum-corps.net/news/3660">Drum Corps World – April 2025</a>
 * <a href="https://www.drum-corps.net/news/3656">Spirit Alumni Corps</a>
 * <a href="https://www.drum-corps.net/news/3649">Drum Corps World – March 2025</a>
-* <a href="https://www.drum-corps.net/news/3644">Guardians to forgo participation in the 2025 DCI season</a>
 </details>

 <details><summary> <a href="https://www.storage-b.com">Storage B</a> </summary>